 Source: Guggenheim Investments, Bank of America.
-Data as of 6.30.2022.
+Data as of 12.31.2022.

-Secondary trading volumes in both investment-grade and non-investment-grade CLO tranches have been fairly stable year over year, and underscore the ability of risk to change hands even in challenging market environments.
+Secondary trading volumes in investment-grade CLO tranches have been fairly stable year over year, and underscore the ability of risk to change hands even in challenging market environments.
 The buy-and-hold oriented sponsorship of investment-grade CLO tranches can be observed in the lower level of turnover.
+In contrast, non investment-grade CLO tranche trading volumes are higher and more variable, highlighting their more opportunistic and risk-tolerant buyer base.